 Maramagambo forest covers a part of queen Elizabeth National Park from the escarpment of Kichwamba and all through to Lake Edward.
 The land scape for the area is good for activities like hiking, nature walks through the trails.
 The hiking and nature walks are a half day activities and take duration of 11/2 hours.
 You will enjoy the scenic view of the verdant tree canopies.
 The name maramagambo forest is extracted from the folk lore of the region.
 It is believed that years back two young boys went inside the forest and lost their way back home, that they stayed in the forest for a couple of day.

 Lake Katwe Salt Works

 A hike to the graveyard of Dian Fossey, an American primatologists who sacrificed her life to save the mountain gorillas is worth doing.
 The Dian Fossey grave yard hike is a learning experience for travelers providing them with the in-depth understanding of start of gorilla tourism in Rwanda and how an America primatologist sacrificed her life to save the rare mountain gorillas that where at the verge of extinction by then.
-Though its obvious that most travelers to volcanoes national park go for gorilla trekking, a hike to Dian Fossey tomb is a not miss on your Rwanda safari.
+Though its obvious that most travellers to volcanoes national park go for gorilla trekking, a hike to Dian Fossey tomb is a not miss on your Rwanda safari.
 A visit to the graveyard and the karisoke research center is an appreciation of Dian Fossey’s heroism, great love for the mountain gorillas, and the tragedy of her death, which was a starting point for gorilla tourism in Rwanda.